-Each Destination Ticket includes the name of two cities on the map and a point Value and when the player can completes a connection between these two cities, he will score those points at the end of the game.
+Each Destination Ticket includes the name of two cities on the map and a point value and when the player can complete a connection between these two cities, he will score those points at the end of the game.

 If the player fails to connect the cities, then the indicated amount of points will be deducted.

-Destination Tickets are kept secret and a player may have as much cards as he wants.
+Destination Tickets are kept secret and a player may have as many cards as he wants.

-When a player's stock of colored plastic trains gets down to 2 or less trains at the end of his turn, the final turn will start.
+When a player's stock of colored plastic trains gets down to 2 or fewer trains at the end of his turn, the final turn will start.